 March 29, 2018

-Skewness.
-The skewness of a set of numbers, xn, n = 1, …, N, is given by
+Skewness measures a signal’s asymmetrical spread about its mean value.
+Equation 7 gives the skewness of a set of numbers, xn, n = 1, …, N.

-The skewness is a measure of the asymmetrical spread of a signal about its mean value.
-It is the ratio of the average cubed deviation from the mean divided by the cube of the standard deviation.
-Therefore, it is dimensionless.
-For a random variable with a Normal distribution the skewness is zero (see the lesson on Normal (Gaussian) Distribution).
+Skewness is the ratio of the average deviation from the mean cubed divided by the standard deviation cubed.
+It is dimensionless.
+For a random variable with normal distribution, the skewness is zero.

 Figure 3.3 shows the turbulent pressure on the outside of the skin of an aircraft in flight.
 The pressure fluctuates more negatively than positively from the mean value, giving the skewness a value of γ = -0.32.
 The mean value is -0.03 kPa, and the standard deviation is 1.08 kPa.